MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Hero image

-**New in Anniversary Update**: Toasts can display a hero image, which is a featured [**ToastGenericHeroImage**](toast-schema.md#toastgenericheroimage) displayed prominently within the toast banner and while inside Action Center.
+**New in Anniversary Update**: Toasts can display a hero image, which is a featured [**ToastGenericHeroImage**](toast-schema.md#toastgenericheroimage) displayed prominently within the toast banner and while inside Notification Center.
 Image dimensions are 364x180 pixels at 100% scaling.

 ![A screenshot of a toast notification showing the hero image placement, above the attribution area.](images/toast-content-hero-image.png)